 The Bible shouldn’t be the only book you are reading if you want to grow spiritually.
 We can and should benefit from what others have learned and we do that through books, (1 Corinthians 11:1).
 Some of my favorite authors are the late C.S.
 Lewis, Joyce Meyer, and John Piper.

-Some may feel reading a challenge because of the cost factor.
-With the advent of electronic books and the Amazon Kindle Devices however, the cost is no longer a problem.
-E-books are much cheaper because the cost of publishing is comparatively lower to traditional books.
-Today Amazon has an electronic counterpart for almost every printed book in their online store.
+Some may feel reading is a challenge because of the cost factor.
+With the advent of electronic books and the Amazon Kindle Devices, however, the cost is no longer a problem.
+E-books are much cheaper because the cost of publishing is comparatively lower than traditional books.
+Today Amazon has an electronic counterpart for almost every printed book in its online store.

-You can listen to audio books if time is an issue.
+You can listen to audiobooks if time is an issue.
 Your Studies, Career, and Ministry can no longer prevent you from reading thanks to audiobooks.
-Almost every author publishes an audio version for the books they author now.
+Almost every author publishes an audio version of the books they author now.
 With audiobooks, you don’t need to set apart time for reading.
-You can listen to them while working out, commuting or working.
+You can listen to them while working out, commuting, or working.

 E. Join a Small Group in the Area